-10. HYDROLOGY AND WATER QUALITY.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: a. requirement water quality standards or waste discharge s or otherwise substantially degrade round water quality? b.
-Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
-C. Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i.
+10. Hydrolog Y AND WATER QUALITY.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would d the project: a. requireme y water quality standards or waste discharge nts or otherwise substantially degrade ground water quality? \boxtimes b. interfere so that the pro ally decrease groundwater supplies or substantially with groundwater recharge such oject may impede sustainable groundwater ent of the basin?
+C. site or area ally alter the existing drainage pattern of the a, including through the alteration of the a stream or river or through the addition of a surfaces, in a manner which would: i.
 Result in substantial erosion of siltation on- or off-site; ii.
 Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; iii.
 Create or contribute runoff water which would exceed other capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv.
-Impede or redirect flood flows? d.
-In flood haza of pollutants ard, tsunami, or seiche zones, risk release due to project inundation? \boxtimes e.
-Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

-a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?
+Impede or redirect flood flows? d. zard, tsunami, or seiche zones, risk release ts due to project inundation? е. th or obstruct implementation of a water ntrol plan or sustainable groundwater ent plan? ⊠ a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?